miftacul/t2-edu-info/src/content/posts/2020-05-13-desk-for-minimalists.md

 ---
 template: blog-post
 title: Suasana Belajar di Baladz
-slug: minimalists-desk
+slug: /minimalists-desk
-date: 2020-05-13 12:46
+date: 2020-08-31 10:46
 isMain: true
-tagline: Belajar di Baladz
+tagline: Belajar AlQuran di Baladz
-description: Baladz memiliki meja-meja yang minimalis dan sangat nyaman dalam pelaksanaan belajar mengajar sehingga memanjakan para santry dalam menyerap ilmu-ilmu agama.
+description: "Selamat datang di Baladz.
+Di sini, kita berkumpul untuk belajar bagaimana mempersiapkan bekal menyelesaikan tujuan penciptaan kita; untuk beribadah. "
 featuredImage: /assets/2351cfde-770b-4fb2-99cb-7e01717c5d51.jpg
 ---
 Uh, is the puppy mechanical in any way?
 Maybe I love you so much I love you no matter who you are pretending to be.
 If rubbin' frozen dirt in your crotch is wrong, hey I don't wanna be right.
 I found what I need.
 And it's not friends, it's things.